 Tokyo In a Nutshell

 Tokyo is a powerhouse, while at the time a city of contradictions.
-Much like all major capitals the world over, Tokyo is an entity within itself, standing alone from the rest of Japan.
+Much like most major capitals the world, it stands alone from the rest of Japan.
 On the cutting edge of technology, modernity and internationalism, Tokyo is the forerunner for much of what’s new in the capitalist world.

 On the other hand, it is a city of tradition that has been reborn in the post-war world, taking with it the ideals of Shinto, Buddhism and Japanese respect.
 In Tokyo, you will find a rainbow of absurdities, creativity, progressive thoughts and humble Asian tradition.